PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

     escape binary data for use within SQL as type ``bytea``

-    :param str datastring: string containing the binary data that is to be escaped
+    :param bytes/str datastring: the binary data that is to be escaped
     :returns: the escaped string
-    :rtype: str
+    :rtype: bytes/str
     :raises TypeError: bad argument type, or too many arguments

 Escapes binary data for use within an SQL command with the type ``bytea``.
+The return value will have the same type as the given *datastring*.
 As with :func:`escape_string`, this is only used when inserting data directly into an SQL command string.